Financial Failures Transparency

 Jack Krokos

-Mantello hired Jack Krokos in January 2025.
-Krokos was a former Republican town councilman in Sand Lake and a senior portfolio manager at Bank of Greene County.
-At his February council confirmation, he acknowledged that he lacked direct municipal accounting experience and was relying on BST for guidance.
+Carmella hired Jack Krokos in January 2025.
+A former Republican town councilman from Sand Lake and a senior portfolio manager at Bank of Greene County.
+At his February confirmation, Krokos acknowledged he lacked direct municipal accounting experience and was relying on BST for guidance.

-Krokos resigned April 3, 2025, after less than three months.
-Mantello cited family obligations.
-He had committed to presenting the Q1 2025 financial report.
+He resigned April 3, 2025.
+Less than three months on the job.
+Carmella cited family obligations.
+Krokos had committed to presenting the Q1 2025 financial report.
 He did not appear for the scheduled presentation.

 Steele: “Looking forward, a qualified successor must be named immediately.
 There remain real questions about the city’s finances and spending.”